MariahJ7/TellingStoriesW-Data/finalprojectpart2.md

 # Wireframes / storyboard
 I used Balsamiq to create each Wireframe and the overall Storyboard.
 Here is a rending of it.
 Any Slides that have been ommitted from the modified drafts due to criqtiques are labeled as such.

-ARI INSERT WIREFRAME PDF YOU RECEIVED https://drive.google.com/file/d/1X9qInx29bvd1ezKmUGQ4NnP-LtFDQ7ST/view?usp=sharing
+ARI INSERT WIREFRAME PDF YOU RECEIVED <a href="https://drive.google.com/file/d/1X9qInx29bvd1ezKmUGQ4NnP-LtFDQ7ST/view?usp=sharing/"

 A larger graph currently featured in one of the wireframes within the storyboard.
 This was created in RAWGraphs using the data set from here: Welltower.
 (September 26, 2017).
 Most valued services for making life easier for elderly people in North America in 2017 [Graph].
 In Statista.
 Retrieved November 25, 2019, from https://www-statista-com.proxy.library.cmu.edu/statistics/895216/valuable-services-features-for-seniors-north-america/ I will likely change the coloring when it is used in my final presentation.